Avdhesh-Varshney/WebMasterLog/README.md

 <summary><h4>:zap: Pull Requests Review Criteria 🧲</h4></summary>

 1. Fill out the ***PR template*** properly when submitting a pull request.
-2. Do not commit directly to the `main` branch, or your PR will be instantly rejected.
+2. Do not commit directly to the `main` branch, otherwise your PR will be instantly rejected.
 3. Ensure all work is original and not copied from other sources.
 4. Don't create more than 3-4 commits until not permitted by Admin and Mentors of the project.
 5. Add comments to your code wherever necessary for clarity.